DDurant94/Library_management_system_MySQL/README.md

 # Intro:
 LIbrary Management System is a Python based program that is integrated with a MySQL database to allow for a smooth and safe storage of information.
 This is a Command line program for
 Library Management allowing for Books, Authors, Genres, and Users to be added and used within this system.
 This is a program that a Librarian would use to manage their
 Library.
-The program can eaisly be scaled up to allow for a user interface program to be added in the future.
+The program can easily be scaled up to allow for a user interface program to be added in the future.
 Making the information that only customers would be able to see and interact with within the library.
-The module disign of this program allows for programers to move between each of the functions and make changes as needed or add new functions to the program with easy.
+The module design of this program allows for programers to move between each of the functions and make changes as needed or add new functions to the program with easy.

-# Intergration of Library Managment System:
+# Integration of Library Management System:
 Installation and Setup:
 First, ensure you have Python installed on your system (it usually comes pre-installed on most Linux computers and Macs).
 Next, install the MySQL Connector/Python library.
 You can obtain it from the official MySQL website or use pip to install it directly: